WPCD-Workflows/documentation/source/old/itm/public/xml/itm_periodic_reporting_2011-05_imp12.rst

    -  replaced IMSL and NAG routines by open source routines

-   -  started implementation on the ITM Gateway
+   -  started implementation on the EU-IM Gateway

 8. Cédric Boulbe